 Full course load: A full course load is 15 credit hours (five half credits) in a single term (Fall or Winter terms).
-A full course load is not synonymous with being a "full-time" student.
+A full course load is not quite synonymous with being a "full-time" student.

 Full time/part-time student: In order to be considered a full-time student you must be registered in at least 9 credit hours in both the Fall and Winter terms.
 In Arts, Science and Journalism, this is 18 credit hours for the year.
-Some external organizations, such as those who provide scholarships, bursaries or RESPs have different requirements for full-time status.
+Some external organizations have different requirements for full-time status.
 Please be aware of your requirements.
 Generally, anything less than 60% of a full course load for the year would make you a part-time student.
 However, some students are eligible for full-time status based on a 40% course load for reasons of documented academic accommodation.
+Please consult Advising and Accessibility Services for further details.